LTD Eligibility Triggers

 If you're on disability and then bid to a lower seat:

-2. Even if you still have sick banks
+2. Even if sick banks have a remaining balance

 3. Must be disability-related, not preference